Adrianjewell91/study_progress/README.md

 ## 10/25

 1. Dynamic Programming is hard.
+2. 'this': In javascript, 'this' is the object in which the function is being called.
+It's a lot like 'self' in ruby, and it can be changed and manipulated with binding.
+By default, 'this' is the window.

 ## 10/24
 1. Follow the transloadit tutorial to upload a file to S3 bucket.
 Goals: